sendcapital/duckbot/README.md

 ### Chain
 Accounts have a Balance and Positions per Prediction Market.
 A position consists of an aggregated notional and size which is sufficient tracking information.

+### Offchain
+The orderbook is stored in an offchain PostgreSQL database.
+The AMM gridbot parameters are fixed, so this results in a fixed list of signed sizes to represent the book.

+The matching engine logic is also conducted offchain whenever a user attempts to bet, which then submits the match onchain to complete the trade.

+The AMM logic is embedded in the matching engine which replaces filled Asks with Bids one price level lower, and filled Bids with Asks one price level higher.